Exam results show governments failing post-pandemic test

 Missed opportunity

-This generation of 18 year olds has had a particularly miserable few months and a spectacularly difficult number of years ahead of them.Their current and future well-being has been placed at risk to save the older generation.
+This generation of 18 year olds has had a particularly miserable few months and has a spectacularly difficult number of years ahead of them.Their current and future well-being has been placed at risk to save the older generation

 But late developers granted first acquaintance with decent libraries, lecturers and workplace mentors could have had their prospects transformed.
 Inequality and its result, populism, comes in many forms but mostly involve opportunities for some – the ones we take for granted – being denied to too many.